aiming-taxonomy/glossary/governance.md

 - Vote (if consensus is not reached through discussion)
 - Decision

 Any community member can make a proposal for consideration by the community.
-In order to initiate a discussion about a new idea, they should add a new post on the ideas category of the discussion board.
+In order to initiate a discussion about a new idea, they should add a new post on the ideas or concept category of the discussion board.
 This will prompt a review and, if necessary, a discussion of the idea.
 The goal of this review and discussion is to gain approval for the contribution.
 Since most people in the project community have a shared vision, there is often little need for discussion in order to reach consensus.

 In general, as long as nobody explicitly opposes a proposal or patch, it is recognised as having the support of the community.
 This is called lazy consensus - that is, those who have not stated their opinion explicitly have implicitly agreed to the implementation of the proposal.